anebz/cloud/Accreditations/aws_solutions_associate.md

 ### X.Y.
 S3

-Amazon Macie is a ML-powered service that monitors and detects usage patterns on S3 data, it can detect anomalies, risk of unauthorized access or inadvertent data leaks.
+* Amazon Macie is a ML-powered service that monitors and detects usage patterns on S3 data, it can detect anomalies, risk of unauthorized access or inadvertent data leaks.
 It can recognize PII (personally identifiable info) or IP.
+* Amazon Athena: analyze data directly in S3 using standard SQL.
+Can work on many objects

-S3 select: retrieve only a subset of the data by using simple SQL expressions
+* S3 select: retrieve only a subset of the object by using simple SQL expressions

 CORS (cross-origin resource sharing) allows webapps loaded in one domain to interact with resources in a different domain.
 For instance, to add JavaScript to the webapp.

+To make all objects public to the Internet, configure the bucket policy to set all objects to pubic read.
+Grant public access to the object when uploading it using the console.

 Use pre-signed URLs to access specific objects.
 To control traffic to trusted buckets (expecting there to be a lot of buckets), set an endpoint policy.
 You can also create bucket policies but it takes a lot of time.